 Quick Facts on Bean Sprouts and Guinea Pigs

-- Bean sprouts are not the main food item – they are given very rarely
+- Bean sprouts are not the main food item for guinea pigs.
+They are given very rarely.

-- The normal frequency of serving is once per week, maximum twice
+- The typical serving frequency is once per week, with a maximum of twice per week.

-- They have carbs and proteins, and no fat
+- They contain carbohydrates, proteins, and no fat.

-- Bean sprouts also have vitamin C (the most important vitamin for the cavy’s health)
+- Bean sprouts also contain vitamin C, the most important vitamin for a cavy’s health.

-- Excess amount causes gasses, bloating and slower digestion
+- Excess amount of bean sprout can cause gasses, bloating and slower digestion.